jcubic/jankiewicz-blog/blog/en/charity-bragging-page.md

 {% card %}

 Charities are non-profit, and the only money they have, come from donations.
 They often struggle to encourage people to donate, not a lot of people are willing to do this.
-Some of charities like Wikipedia, Internet Archive, or Free Software Foundation do marketing campaigns to encourage people to donate.
+Some of the charities like Wikipedia, Internet Archive, or Free Software Foundation do marketing campaigns to encourage people to donate.
 Others do other things to encourage donors.
 Some Open Source Software encourage donations as part of their interface, like GIMP or Inkscape.